You must have a PayPal Business Account.

 Add your sandbox email to test payments or your live paypal for real payments.

-Step6: Add the PayPal Processor URL in your PayPal account
+Add the PayPal Processor URL in your PayPal account for recurring payments (with membership mode enabled)

-For sandbox tests, you must go to https://www.sandbox.paypal.com/, login with the sandbox account you created at step 2.
+For sandbox tests, you must go to https://www.sandbox.paypal.com/, login with the sandbox account you created above

 For live tests, go to https://www.paypal.com